svalinn/condorht_tools/setup/README.md

 6. Geant4 (optional)
 7. DAGMC with FLUKA/Geant4/MCNP5

-You may want to modify the line starting with `arguments =` in `build_dagmc.sub`.
-If you wish to build MOAB with CUBIT/CGM support, add the `cubit` argument.
-If you wish to install DAG-MCNP5 in MPI mode, add the `mpi` argument.
-Finally, add any of `mcnp5`, `geant4`, or `fluka` to specify which physics packages you want to build.
-The arguments may be specified in any order.
-The unedited submit file will result in building CUBIT and DAG-MCNP5 with MPI.
+Optional arguments:

+* `cubit`: build MOAB with CUBIT/CGM support
+  * must have `Cubit_LINUX64.12.2.tar.gz` or variant in Gluster
+* `mpi`: build DAG-MCNP5 with MPI
+  * must have built OpenMPI when building the compilers
+* `mcnp5`: build DAG-MCNP5
+  * must have `mcnp5_dist.tgz` in Gluster
+* `geant4`: build DAG-Geant4
+* `fluka`: build DAG-FLUKA
+  * must have `fluka2011.2c-linux-gfor64bitAA.tar.gz` or variant in Gluster

 Submit the submit file with `$ condor_submit build_dagmc.sub`.
 This will build DAGMC and its dependencies and place the output binaries, libraries, headers, and other files in `/mnt/gluster/$USER/dagmc`.

 3. Run the DAG-MCNP tests
 ----------------------------------------
 The submit file `dag_mcnp_tests.sub` launches a job which copies the script `dag_mcnp_tests.bash` to an execute node.
-The script runs all of the tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
+The script runs the tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
+Specify which tests you want to run using the optional arguments.
 A tarball called `results.tar.gz` containing the test results will be created and placed in your Gluster space.
 The tarball will also be copied to your home directory on the submit node.

+You must have the MCNP data tarball `mcnp_data.tar.gz` in your Gluster space to be able to run the tests.

+Optional arguments:

+* `DAGMC`
+* `Meshtally`
+* `Regression`
+* `VALIDATION_CRITICALITY`
+* `VALIDATION_SHIELDING`
+* `VERIFICATION_KEFF`